playzium/playzium/README.md

 ## Heyo, Welcome! 👋

-### My name is Playzium!
+### My name is Wilson!
-> I'm an aspiraring Front-end dev who's goal is to become a full-stack!
-I've always loved coding and I hope to grow in that love and skill as I move forward!
+> I'm an aspiraring Front-end dev who's goal is to become a coding entrepreneur!
+I've always loved coding and making products.
+I hope to grow in those loves and skills as I move forward!

-## My Toolbelt!
+## My Toolbelt;

 |  | | |
 | ------------- | ------------- | ------------- |